Braids of Glory

 Such a broad outline gives little indication of the story’s flavor, which is spiced with details as specific to the Hirschbergs’ culture as the hero’s journey is universal — often the mark of a compelling tale.
 We see Mirka’s family observe the Sabbath customs, are given through both dialogue and omniscient illustrations some observations of Orthodox Jewish life, and encounter Yiddish expressions on nearly every page.
 The world of trolls and talking pigs into which Mirka has stumbled, believed by her siblings at first to be merely another flight of fancy, troubles her 14-year-old sister Gittel; calling attention to herself by mouthing off to boys and charging through the woods, let alone musing about battling monsters, is no way for Mirka to be considered a good match

 and could reflect poorly on her siblings as well.
-Hardly the evil-stepmother stereotype, Fruma in certain ways seems to appreciate Mirka's intellectual and emotional, if not physical, wanderlust the most.
+Hardly the evil-stepmother stereotype, Fruma seems to appreciate Mirka’s intellectual and emotional, if not physical, wanderlust the most.
 Fruma challenges Mirka’s thinking constructively even as she commits to educating Mirka in traditional feminine disciplines.

 Exactly where or even when Hereville exists is unclear.
-The Hirschberg home does
+Mirka’s home does have

-have electric appliances, and there are a few brief, jarring references to popular enter-tainment at odds with Mirka's daily life — but those come from a troll, who may well exist outside time like the Genie in Disney's Aladdin.
-What's stranger, given the hints of relative modernity, is the extent of Hereville’s apparent isolation, as only Mirka's step-sister Rochel even recognizes a pig from when she lived amongst goyim (non-Jews).
+electric appliances, while a few brief, jarring references to popular entertainment are at odds with Mirka’s daily life — but those come from a troll, who may well exist outside time like the Genie in Disney’s Aladdin.
+What’s stranger, given the hints of relative modernity, is the extent of Hereville’s apparent isolation, as only Mirka’s stepsister Rochel even recognizes a pig from when she lived amongst goyim (non-Jews).

 Deutsch’s art falls prey to a pitfall which can bedevil even the most practiced creators, namely that in employing an admirably spare, open style of cartooning he inevitably ends up with an occasional awkward rendering when the line isn’t just right.
 I like the clean, simple look overall, however, far better than the infrequent, more detailed close-ups, and Deutsch’s figure work is at times outstanding in deceptively complex ways.
 He generally keeps to a basic grid of panels, making the well-executed departures all the more effective; a page of Mirka justifying her actions to herself and the reader late in the story is particularly nice.
 The muted palette of Jack Richmond’s colors and its flat application, eschewing modern airbrush-style techniques, are perfect.